 In addition to meeting both the minimum and division specific academic requirements, applicants must complete their Experience Profile which accounts for 50% of the application determination.

-Your experience is very important in entering the program.
-Consecutive students come from a variety of backgrounds: some directly from an undergraduate degree while others apply after years of working or volunteering within Canada and around the world.
+Your experience is very important in entering the program and the verification of both experiences is essential for being considered for admission.
+Consecutive Education students come from a variety of backgrounds: some directly from an undergraduate degree while others apply after years of working or volunteering within Canada and around the world.
 What is common to all applicants is that they have a base of experience to reflect and build upon as they begin their studies at Brock.

 Experience Profile Requirements